ZexceedGit/ZexceedGit/README.md

 # Hi, I'm Cedrick 👋

-I'm a **1st-year college student at Laguna State Polytechnic University (LSPU)** 🇵🇭 and a **student developer** interested in building practical, real-world systems for schools and students.
+I'm a **1st-year college Computer science student at Laguna State Polytechnic University (LSPU)** 🇵🇭 and a **student developer** interested in building practical, real-world systems for schools and students.

 ---